 Various shapes and sizes of planes differ in how they determine high-spots

 with respect to the soles from which their blades protrude.

 Rabbet plane (rebate plane).
 Bullnose.

 Absolute and relative planing.

-A jointer makes the bottom surface perfectly planar
+a jointer will make the bottom surface of the workpiece perfectly planar

-(using the precision of its metallic table as a reference).
+(up to the precision of its metallic table).

 Running the piece through a thickness planer (or thicknesser)

 will then make its thickness uniform, thus ensuring

 that the top surface is planar as well.